 The Waikaikai Landfarm contains five groundwater monitoring wells.
 These wells, which were a consent requirement, are situated in two locations (Figure 2).
-Three wells are located down gradient from the lined storage cells (GND2290, 2291 and 2292).
+Three wells are located down gradient from the lined storage cells (GND2290, GND2291 and GND2292).
 The intention of these wells is to assess the groundwater in the immediate vicinity of the storage cells.
-The remaining two wells (GND2293 and 2294) are situated on the south western boundary of the landfarm to assess for any potential offsite contaminant migration.
-The results of the sample analysis for the four monitoring rounds, is provided in Tables 2-6.
+The remaining two wells (GND2293 and GND2294) are situated on the south western boundary of the landfarm to assess for any potential offsite contaminant migration.
+The results of the sample analysis for the three monitoring rounds, is provided in Tables 2 to 6.